 One last consideration: A jewelry claim on your homeowners policy could increase the premiums for your entire policy - an increase that could stick with you even if you part with the jewelry you submitted a claim on.

 All in all, protecting symbolic jewelry like your wedding ring is more nuanced than insuring most other possessions.
 Make sure you have coverage you'll actually be able to use in the worst case scenario.

-Interested in how much insuring jewelry may cost you per year?
-Click the button below to get a free quote in one minute.
-No personal information needed.
+Interested in seeing how much jewelry insurance may cost you per year?
+Click the button below to get a free quote in 30 seconds.
+No personal information is needed.